 Fortunately, much of the required work has been dealt with in Section \ref{sec:fixedlattice}, since fixed lattice flexible $1$-periodic frameworks are a subclass of flexible $1$-periodic frameworks.
-We shall only need to prove two results; a necessity lemma that proves a flexible $1$-periodic framework will have one of the required characteristics (see Lemma \ref{lem:1NBAC.2}), and a construction lemma to prove that we can construct a flexible $1$-periodic framework given a graph with a flexible $1$-lattice NBAC-colouring (see Lemma \ref{lem:type1a}).
+Due to this, we only need to prove two results: a necessity lemma that proves a flexible $1$-periodic framework will have one of the required properties (see Lemma \ref{lem:1NBAC.2}), and a construction lemma to prove that we can construct a flexible $1$-periodic framework given a graph with a flexible $1$-lattice NBAC-colouring (see Lemma \ref{lem:type1a}).